lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details

-The actual type of access is defered by the code generator.
+The actual type of access is deferred by the code generator.
 Depending on the type, invalid modifiers will be ignored.

 *slot*, if specified, must be a valid [slot access](#slot-access).
 It is only valid if *target* is a field.
 The field may be un-slotted.